 Invest in eco-friendly complements to your routine

 If you’ve seen the viral photo of a seahorse clutching a plastic cotton bud, you know that plastic pollution is currently threatening the health of our oceans.
-The European Union has already passed legislation to ban the sale of single-use plastics until 2021, but many countries have committed to even shorter deadlines.
-For the consumer, there are biodegradable and compostable alternatives already available on the market, such as cardboard and bamboo cotton buds.
+Fortunately, there are biodegradable and compostable alternatives already available on the market, such as cardboard and bamboo cotton buds.

 Bamboo toothbrushes are also beginning to enter the market to replace the ubiquitous plastic versions.